HugoAdona/Calculator/README.md

 # Calculator

-My calculator is a versatile and user-friendly web application designed to perform basic arithmetic operations quickly and efficiently.
+My calculator app is a versatile and user-friendly web application designed to perform basic arithmetic operations quickly and efficiently.

 ## Features